dchu096/dweeber/README.md

 **Replit** are ok but still complex to setup and make it run.

+**Contabo** offers ok performance but a decent price.
+If you aiming for a low cost useable bot this might be one of the options.

 ✅ **Useable solution**

 **Digital ocean** will gives you 50 dollar credit if you have github student and they offer decent performance.